 \section{Abstract}

-We consider stochastic optimization problems with functional constraints, such as those arising in trajectory generation, sparse approximation, and robust classification.
-If the objective and constraint functions are not convex, the classical stochastic approximation algorithms such as the proximal stochastic gradient descent do not lead to efficient algorithms.
-The non-convex constraints in particular, are handled via penalty methods, primal-dual approaches, or within the successive convex approximation (SCA) rubric.
-Still, constrained optimization problems are thought to be harder than the unconstrained ones, and existing approaches for solving such problems cannot match the stochastic first order (SFO)-complexity lower bound for minimization of general smooth functions.

-In this work, we put forth an accelerated SCA algorithm that utilizes the recursive momentum-based acceleration which is widely used in the unconstrained setting.
-Remarkably, the proposed algorithm also achieves the optimal SFO complexity, at par with that achieved by state-of-the-art (unconstrained) stochastic optimization algorithms.
-At each iteration, the proposed algorithm entails constructing convex surrogates of the objective and the constraint functions, and solving the resulting convex optimization problem.
-A recursive update rule is employed to track the gradient of the objective function, and contributes to achieving faster convergence and improved SFO complexity.
-A key ingredient of the proof is a new parameterized version of the standard Mangasarian-Fromowitz Constraints Qualification, that allows us to bound the dual variables and hence establish that the iterates approach an $\epsilon$-stationary point.
-We also detail a obstacle-avoiding trajectory optimization problem that can be solved using the proposed algorithm, and show that its performance is superior to that of the existing algorithms.
-The performance of the proposed algorithm is also compared against that of a specialized sparse classification algorithm on a binary classification problem.
+We consider stochastic optimization problems with non-convex functional constraints, such as those arising in trajectory generation, sparse approximation, and robust classification.
+To this end, we put forth a recursive momentum-based accelerated successive convex approximation (SCA) algorithm.
+At each iteration, the proposed algorithm entails constructing convex surrogates of the stochastic objective and the constraint functions, and solving the resulting convex optimization problem.
+A recursive update rule is employed to track the gradient of the stochastic objective function, which contributes to variance reduction and hence accelerates the algorithm convergence.
+A key ingredient of the proof is a new parameterized version of the standard Mangasarian-Fromowitz Constraints Qualification, that allows us to bound the dual variables and hence obtain problem-dependent bounds on the rate at which the iterates approach an $\epsilon$-stationary point.
+Remarkably, the proposed algorithm achieves near-optimal stochastic first-order (SFO) complexity with adaptive step sizes closely matching that achieved by state-of-the-art stochastic optimization algorithms for solving unconstrained problems.
+As an example, we detail an obstacle-avoiding trajectory optimization problem that can be solved using the proposed algorithm and show that its performance is superior to that of the existing algorithms used for trajectory optimization.
+The performance of the proposed algorithm is also shown to be comparable to that of a specialized sparse classification algorithm applied to a binary classification problem.